ncrispino/covid_university_dates/README.md

 # covid_university_dates
 Predicting aspects of university COVID guidelines using machine learning.
+Read [my blog post](https://ncrispino.github.io/blog/projects/Predicting-University-Covid-Mandates/) for more.

 - Data cleaning is done in 'Analyzing Covid Decision Dates' with my own data.
 A generalized script is in cleaning.py, which is applied to the vaccine data in 'Vaccine Mandates.'
 - Preprocessing and model creation is done in 'Covid Booster Model.'
 Note that 'Covid Model Creation' was my first attempt at model creation where I used my own data, but it is unfinished, as I decided to use other data in the end.